lsampaioweb/proxmox-cluster/roles/03-setup-proxmox/README.md

 # Tasks:

-## 1. Add the internal IP and url of all hosts into the 'hosts' file.
+## 1. Add the internal IP and name of all hosts into the 'hosts' file.
   1. Add the internal IP and url of all hosts into the 'hosts' file.

 ## 2. Setup email notification with Postfix.